 Teen drivers with a junior operator's license are required to show proof of insurance in order to get their license.
 Your parents can add you to their existing family policy, or you may obtain your own.

 There may be opportunities you and your family to qualify for coverage discounts.
-For more information, visit the DMV.org pages:
+For more information, visit the following pages: